Mineralogy Certification Course

 Formula: Al4[Si4O10](OH)8

 Kaolinite mainly occurs in compact, earthy, claylike masses of white color.
-The crystals are indistinguishable, so low harness, earthy claylike masses, and opaque white colors are helpful in identifying kaolinite.
+Its crystals are indistinguishable, so low hardness, earthy masses, and opaque white colors help distinguish kaolinite.

 Mineral property | Kaolinite characteristics |